Bubble Book patent

 for dealers in the fall of 1921.- (See also the record sleeve at left from an English

-record and phonograph dealer advertising their Bubble Book specialty.)- In 1923, trade ads in
+record and phonograph dealer advertising their Bubble Book specialty.)- Harper & Brothers attended

 Talking Machine World were suggesting that dealers hold a "Bubble Book Hour" in their